Help others get organized, virtually

 • Clinked for project management

-If you purchased Hazel Thornton’s Custom-branded Clutter Flow Charts when they were available, they can be a great visual aids for supporting clients through their DIY organizing projects.
+If you purchased Hazel Thornton’s Custom-branded Clutter Flow Charts when they were available, they can be great visual aids for supporting clients through their DIY organizing projects.

 Whatever tools you choose, practice using them with a family member or colleague to keep your client sessions professional and effective.

-What training is available?
+What training is available for virtual organizers?

 There are lots of programs available when you’re ready to become a virtual organizer or coach, and I’ve listed quite a few of them here.
 As always, do your due diligence and ask your colleagues for recommendations before investing your time and money into a course.

-Coach Approach Training
+Coach Approach Training Institute

 Helena Alkhas – A Personal Organizer